 Who We Are & What We Do

-NYC Wildflower Week presents a full week of free events to showcase the 53,000 acres of open space and 778 native plants in NYC's 5 boroughs.
-The goal of the week is simple: to encourage New Yorkers to get to know the nature in their own back yard and to inspire them to protect this natural heritage for future generations.
+Every May, NYC Wildflower Week presents a full week of free events to showcase the 778 native plants that grow wild in 53,000 acres of open space.
+The goal of the week is simple: to encourage New Yorkers to get to know the nature in their own backyard and to inspire them to protect these plants for future generations.

-NYC Wildflower Week connects people to their local environments and inspires New Yorkers to create a landscape that is sustainable, beautiful and ecologically sound.
-It is the largest celebration of National Wildflower Week, an initiative begun by Lady Bird Johnson.
+NYC Wildflower Week connects people to their local environment and inspires New Yorkers to advocate for an urban landscape that is equitable, beautiful, and ecologically sound.

-Working with the community to create greener spaces for all to enjoy.
+Working with grassroots to create greener spaces in NYC neighborhoods.

-Embracing native plant life and biodiversity embraces your health.
+Embracing native plant life and local biodiversity boosts New Yorkers' well-being .

 Meet the Team

 In the News

 NYC Wildflower Week is hosted by the Torrey Botanical Society as a way to re-engage New Yorkers with the natural heritage so beloved by our namesake, John Torrey.

 The Society promotes the exploration and study of plant life, with particular focus on the flora of the New York City metro area.
 Today, it fosters and supports floristic curiosity through indoor meetings (lectures), outdoor meetings (plant walks), fellowships that support graduate study, and publications.
 For more information: www.torreybotanical.org